 Since the previous update earlier in 2017, the Sustainability Group has continued to meet regularly developing a programme of important issues.

-We are pleased that Alton Town Council (ATC) has established a ‘Town Team’ under the leadership of the current Mayor, Cllr.
-Dean-Paul Phillips and Julie McLatch, Business Development Manager.
-This includes Alton Society representation amongst the membership.
+We are pleased that Alton Town Council (ATC) has established a ‘Town Team’ now under the leadership of Tanya Applegath and includes Julie McLatch, Business Development Manager.
+We are represented on the team.

 This has an important role in supporting the sustainability and ‘health’ of the town in the light of the Town’s Neighbourhood Plan.
-Its members including Bob Booker went on a ‘Team Walk’ which looked in detail at areas requiring improvement and ‘tlc’ such as consistency of signage throughout the town and the area in front of the Railway Station which acts as an important gateway to the town.
+Its members including Bob Booker went on a ‘Team Walk’ (August) which looked in detail at areas requiring improvement and ‘tlc’ such as signage throughout the town and the area in front of the Railway Station.

-We agree with ATC’s analysis that tourism will become ever more important and it is vital that we take every opportunity to smarten up all aspects of the town and apply tourism expertise and resources.
+We agree that tourism has become more important and it is vital that we take every opportunity to smarten up the town and apply tourism expertise and resources.